cogent3/cogent3/doc/index.rst

 If you discover a bug, especially something that worked in PyCogent but not in PyCogent3_, please `post a ticket <https://bitbucket.org/pycogent3/cogent3/issues>`_!

+When posting a ticket, please provide a minimum working example to reproduce the issue.
+Also include the versions of the library and other tools (e.g. attach the result of ``$ pip freeze > libs.txt``).

 Getting Involved
 ================